random-satyajit/VCAP/README.md

 **Hybrid Core Analysis** represents an interesting application where you could automate the testing of games across different P-core and E-core configurations, systematically measuring performance scaling and power efficiency across various workloads.

 **AI Workload Testing** becomes increasingly important as games incorporate more AI-enhanced features.
-Katana's vision system itself demonstrates AI capabilities, and the framework could be extended to validate AI-enhanced gaming features under controlled conditions.
+VCAP's vision system itself demonstrates AI capabilities, and the framework could be extended to validate AI-enhanced gaming features under controlled conditions.

 The automation system's ability to reproduce exact test sequences makes it valuable for comparing performance across different hardware configurations, driver versions, or game settings.
 This reproducibility is crucial for the kind of rigorous performance analysis work you do at Intel.